aaronlabeau/NewWorld/Races.md

  Curious and impulsive, gnomes might take up adventuring as a way to see the world or for the love of exploring.
 As lovers of gems and other fine items, some gnomes take to adventuring as a quick, if dangerous, path to wealth.
 Regardless of what spurs them to adventure, gnomes who adopt this way of life eke as much enjoyment out of it as they do out of any other activity they undertake, sometimes to the great annoyance of their adventuring companions.

-The gnomes came to the new world with both the Humans settling on the East Coast and on the West Coast via the Elves and Dwarves.
+The gnomes came to the new world with both the humans settling on the East Coast and on the West Coast via the elves and dwarves.
 Always the explorer they explored with the other races spreading across the vast New World.

+The gnomes have a very close relationship with the dwarves and there isn't a single dwarven settlement that doesn't have some group of gnomes working with them, taking the materials that they mine and making great items with them.
+The dwarves look up to them for there great tinkering abilities and treat them as great allies.

 ### Age Range